 - Freshly painted walls.
-Avoid floor to ceiling white – consider a more contemporary color.
+Avoid floor-to-ceiling white – consider a more contemporary color.
 If you are in doubt, watch some HGTV.
 If you google “contemporary colors” you’ll see every color of the rainbow.
 Don’t let that bother you.
 Find something that works for you and stick with it.
 Paint your walls one color throughout.

-- In the kitchen, think granite counter tops.
+- In the kitchen, think granite countertops.
 If you have a really dated kitchen, consider changing out the cabinets.
 But don’t waste money here.
-Use an ornamental mosaic tile back splash.
+Use an ornamental mosaic tile backsplash.
 These really add a nice touch to the kitchen.
 The lady of the house will love it.

-- Tenant love open layouts.
+- Tenants love open layouts.
 Sometimes it makes a lot of sense to remove a wall here or there.
 But be careful with this because you can really start spending some dollars where you don’t really need to.

 - Make certain she’s going to love the bathroom.
 When in question, ceramic tile.
 And not the cheapest thing your contractor can find.
 Make it nice.
 Use accept tiles in your shower surround.
 It doesn’t add that much cost to the project.